 Our management will have broad discretion over the use of proceeds from this offering.
-We intend to use the net proceeds of this offering to advance the development of our MGuard drug-eluting stent platform, develop the CGuard rapid exchange platform and commercially launch CGuard EPS and for general corporate purposes.
+We intend to use the net proceeds of this offering to commercially launch CGuard EPS, conduct sales activities related to MGuard Prime EPS, advance the development of our pipeline and for general corporate purposes.
 However, our management will have broad discretion in the application of the net proceeds from this offering and could spend the proceeds in ways that do not improve our results of operations or enhance the value of our common stock.
 The failure by management to apply these funds effectively could result in financial losses that could have a material adverse effect on our business, cause the price of our common stock to decline and delay the development of our product candidates.